yangpf5271/agent-ui/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Connecting to an Agent Backend

+By default Agent UI connects to `http://localhost:7777`.
+You can easily change this by hovering over the endpoint URL and clicking the edit option.

+The default endpoint works with the standard Agno Playground setup described in the [official documentation](https://docs.agno.com/get-started/playground#running-playground-locally).

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution guidelines.